By JoElyn Krohn, MLC financial literacy coordinator

-“What can we do to protect our child from the burden of student loans?”
+“What can we do to help our student cover the cost of college and avoid loan debt?”

 |Tuition||Room & Board||TOTAL|

-What Are Some Strategies for Keeping Loans Small?
+What Are Some Strategies for Paying for Educational Costs?

 Students and families are primarily responsible for covering the cost of attending college, but financial aid can assist them.
 Students applying for aid must complete the FAFSA (Free Application for Federal Student Aid) and the MLC Financial Aid Application by April 15.

 The information from the FAFSA determines each student’s eligibility for financial aid.
 (Over 95% of families received some form of financial aid from MLC this year!)
-The government has made a change to the FAFSA for 2017-2018 and will now be looking at the tax information from two years previous.
-So families will need to report 2015 income for their 2017-2018 income.
+NOTE: Families will need to report 2019 income for their 2021-2022 FAFSA.

 In addition to merit-based scholarships, we also offer donor-funded scholarships and grants.
 Donor-sponsored scholarships (based on merit) might require a certain GPA, a project, or a paper.
 Donor-sponsored grants (based on financial need) might require students to write an essay expressing their financial need and their desire to serve in the ministry.